Kitware/VTK/Documentation/release/dev/cell-grid-changes.md

 ### Multi-pass Cell Grid Queries

 This release, vtkCellGridQuery has been modified to allow for multiple passes.
-A new virtual method `IsAnotherPassRequired()` is provided; by default it returns false so existing query classes do not need to be modified.
-Override it if your algorithm needs multiple passes, but be aware it must return false for the algorithm to terminate.
+A new virtual method `IsAnotherPassRequired()` is provided;
+by default it returns false so existing query classes do not need to be modified.
+Override it if your algorithm needs multiple passes, but be aware it must eventually return false for the algorithm to terminate.

 Another virtual method, `StartPass()`, is called at the beginning of each pass and you may override it to update the query's state